fanu-key/GFL-Character-Dialogue-Extract/README.md

 Just run extract.py

 To-Do;
-- read all text files from separate folder (Prob have to import os)
+- read all dialogue text files from separate folder (Prob have to import os)
-- output text files to separate folder
+- output specific character dialogue text files to separate folder
 - handle ascii characters or at least this thing: �